My 15 Favourite Things to Do in Wrocław, Poland

 People looking at neon signs at the Neon Side Gallery in Wrocław

-13. Visit the highest panoramic viewpoint in Poland
+13. Visit Poland’s highest panoramic viewpoint

 Sky Tower Viewpoint in Wrocław seen from the ground